Revolutionary Communist Party, USA: Creation of RCP and 1976 split

+In September 1975, after the integration of the Revolutionary Union's faction of the VVAW, RU reconstituted itself as the Revolutionary Communist Party (RCP).

+In 1976, after Mao Zedong died, the RCP split over which position to take in relation to the new Chinese leadership.
+About 40% of members, who considered China a socialist country even as Hua Guofeng began to reform it, left and created the Revolutionary Workers Headquarters (RWH).
+Avakian and the RCP majority considered this a counterrevolutionary coup against Mao's allies.
+The RCP-RWH split also split the RCP's youth organization.
+In 1977, RCP youth members created the Revolutionary Communist Youth Brigade (RCYB).
+RWH youth members kept the Revolutionary Student Brigade (RSB) name.
+In 1980, the RSB merged with the Student Coalition Against Nukes Nationwide (SCANN) and Midwest Coalition Against Registration and the Draft (MidCARD) to create the Progressive Student Network.
+RSB members had been active in both of the other organizations.

 1978 RCP poster commemorating Mao's legacy and denouncing Deng Xiaoping's reforms.

-In September 1975, after the integration of the Revolutionary Union's faction of the VVAW, RU reconstituted itself as the Revolutionary Communist Party (RCP).
-After Mao Zedong died in 1976, the RCP split, with about 40% of its membership leaving, over which position to take in relation to the new Chinese leadership.
-Avakian led the majority of the party that rejected what it analyzed as a counterrevolutionary coup against Mao's allies.
-After this split, Avakian wrote and published the book Mao Tsetung's Immortal Contributions, which summarizes the developments of Maoism.

-In January 1979, Avakian and 78 other Party members and supporters were arrested and charged with various crimes in connection to a militant protest against Deng Xiaoping's visit to the White House.
+In January 1979, Avakian and 78 other party members and supporters were arrested and charged with various crimes in connection to a militant protest against Deng Xiaoping's visit to the White House.
+Avakian called Deng a "posturing, boot-licking, and sawed-off pimp".
 Seventeen demonstrators, including Avakian, were charged with multiple felonies that carried a combined sentence of up to 241 years.
-After the RCP and its supporters waged a mass campaign for political, legal, and other support for the defendants, the charges were dropped in 1982, by which time Party leadership had decided to go into exile, with Avakian applying for political asylum in France, where he remained for many years.
+RCP focused on political and legal support for the defendants.
+In 1982, the charges were dropped, but most of the RCP leadership had already fled into exile, with Avakian applying for political asylum in France.
+He remained in self-imposed exile in France until at least 2010.

-1980s–2000s
+1980s

-The RCP organized May Day 1980 rallies in 16 cities across the U.S., including Los Angeles, New York, Portland, Seattle, and Washington, D.C.
-Weeks before the May Day demonstrations, RCP member Damian Garcia and two others climbed the Alamo, tearing down the American flag from its pole, and raising the Red Flag in its place before being arrested.
-Shortly thereafter, on April 22, Garcia was stabbed to death while organizing in a Los Angeles housing project.
-At the time, police said that Garcia's murderer was gang-affiliated, while RCP insisted that he had been assassinated by the state in retaliation for his action at the Alamo.
-Avakian remarked in his memoir that Garcia's murder was "very clearly tied in with police agents ... it was an attack on our Party."
+In 1980, RCP organized May Day rallies in 16 cities.
+In April 1980, RCP member Damian Garcia and two others climbed the Alamo to tear down the American flag, raised the Red Flag in its place, and were arrested.
+On April 22, 1980, Garcia was stabbed to death while organizing in a Los Angeles housing project, Aliso Village.
+Police said that Garcia's murderer was gang-affiliated, but Avakian insisted that the state had assassinated Garcia in retribution for his Alamo action.

-In 1984 Avakian and other members of the RCP co-founded the Revolutionary Internationalist Movement (RIM), a now-defunct international grouping of Maoist parties, which were united by a founding declaration upholding Marxism–Leninism-Maoism.
-Other participating parties in RIM included the Communist Party of Peru (Shining Path), the Union of Iranian Communists (Sarbedaran), and the Revolutionary Communist Group of Colombia.
-RIM published and distributed the magazine and news service A World to Win from 1981 to 2006.
-Since RIM's dissolution in the 2000s, the publication is updated only on its website.
-In 2017, A World to Win was restructured as "a more thorough-going tool for revolution based on Bob Avakian's new synthesis of communism."
+In 1984, Avakian and other RCP members created the Revolutionary Internationalist Movement (RIM), an international for Maoist parties.
+RIM was united by a founding declaration upholding Marxism–Leninism-Maoism.
+Other RIM member parties included the Communist Party of Peru – Shining Path, the Union of Iranian Communists (Sarbedaran), and the Revolutionary Communist Group of Colombia.

-Flag-burning by RCP members led to the Texas v.
-Johnson case, which established the burning of the American flag as a constitutionally protected right.
+In 1984, RCP and RCYB member Gregory Lee Johnson burned a U.S. flag during the 1984 Republican National Convention.
+His arrest led to the 1989 Texas v.
+Johnson decision, which established burning the U.S. flag as a constitutionally protected right.
+In 1995, Johnson decried the Flag Desecration Amendment as "fascist".